Pakistan International Airlines: 1970s

 On 3 December 1971, a French national's attempt to hijack a PIA flight from Paris to Karachi was thwarted by French security forces.
 Transatlantic flights to New York City were resumed in May 1972 with a stopover in Europe.
 With the establishment of cordial ties between the Libyan and Pakistani governments in the early 1970s, PIA added Tripoli to its network in 1972.
 PIA also signed an agreement with Yugoslav airline JAT (today known as Air Serbia) in 1972 to lease two PIA Boeing 707s to JAT.

 PIA acquired McDonnell Douglas DC-10s in 1973 to replace its remaining Boeing 707-300s.
 Nur Khan was appointed as PIA executive for the second term in 1974.
 In 1974, PIA launched Pakistan International Cargo, offering air freight and cargo services.

 The latter half of the decade witnessed a further expansion of PIA's fleet with the introduction of Boeing 747s, with its first two aircraft leased from TAP Air Portugal in 1976.
 By 1976–7, PIA carried 2.2 million passengers, compared to 698,000 in 1972–3.
 Revenues in 1976 rose sharply compared to 1975, with the airline revenues of $134 million in the July–December period of 1976.
 On 20 January 1978, a PIA Fokker 27 was hijacked en route to Karachi from Sukkur.

 For the first time since its inauguration, PIA started providing technical and administrative assistance or leased aircraft to foreign airlines including Air China, Air Malta, Choson Minhang (today known as Air Koryo), Philippine Airlines, Somali Airlines, and Yemenia.
 A subsidiary of PIA also started providing hotel management services in the United Arab Emirates towards the end of the decade.
 Political upheaval in Pakistan in the late 1970s began to impact PIA's operations negatively.

-Tim Clark previously worked at the airline before moving onto found Emirates.
+Tim Clark previously worked at the airline before moving on to the newly-found Emirates.